flex-development/JIME-P001/packages/app/README.md

 ## Getting Started

-This project is Next.js powered Shopify storefront for Morena's Kustomz.
+This project is a Next.js powered Shopify storefront for Morena's Kustomz.

 Morena's Kustomz is an online store that specializes in "pot head" necessities.
 While enjoying a MySpace inspired UI, users can shop pre-made ash trays,